A Hall of Statistical Mirrors: The univariate normal and its corresponding mirrors

 Since $\mathbb{M}_{\tt Normal}$ and $\mathbb{W}_{\tt Normal}$ are not biholomorphic (and these groups are not the same), the relationship between automorphic forms on these spaces will be somewhat complicated.
 However, the existence of the Saito-Kurokawa lift strongly suggests there is some connection.

 The Saito–Kurokawa lift takes modular forms on the hyperbolic half plane $\mathbb{H}$ to a distinguished class (a \emph{Spezialschar}) of Siegel modular forms on the Siegel half space.
 Its existence was conjectured independently by Saito and Kurokawa and proven by Andrianov \cite{andrianov1979modular}, Maass \cite{maass1979spezialschar} and Zagier \cite{zagier1979conjecture}.
-Even more striking, this lift can be understood as a composition of three mappings, with the last map being a map from certain Jacobi forms (i.e., automorphic forms on $\mathbb{M}_{\tt Normal}$) to certain automorphic forms on $\mathbb{W}_{\tt Normal}$ (i.e., the Spezialschar).
-Keeping in mind that $\mathbb{W}_{\tt Normal}$ and $\mathbb{M}_{\tt Normal}$ are both models for the tangent bundle of the hyperbolic half plane, this picture suggests that there might be a natural way to understand the Saito-Kurokawa lift in terms of statistical mirror symmetry.
+This lift can be understood as a composition of three mappings, with the last map being a map from certain Jacobi forms (i.e., automorphic forms on $\mathbb{M}_{\tt Normal}$) to certain automorphic forms (i.e., a Spezialschar) on the Siegel upper half-space.
+This space naturally contains $\mathbb{W}_{\tt Normal}$ (as the space of symmetric complex matrices whose imaginary parts are positive definite and whose diagonal elements are equal) and may also have a similar interpretation as a ``complexified exponential family."
+Keeping in mind that $\mathbb{W}_{\tt Normal}$ and $\mathbb{M}_{\tt Normal}$ are both models for the tangent bundle of the hyperbolic half plane, this picture suggests that there might be a natural way to understand the Saito-Kurokawa lift in terms of information geometry.

 \begin{question} Is there a way to understand the Saito-Kurokawa lift using the duality between these two spaces?
 Are there any number-theoretic applications for this? \end{question}

 If this is indeed the case, it raises the following question.